Acupuncture Speeds Healing of Bone Breaks, Tears, Sprains, and Post-Op Recovery

 Person clutching back, highlighting spinal pain amid pills.

-Most people understand that acupuncture helps release muscle spasms, reduce scars, and unbundle fascia that can cause nerve impingement and pain.
-But did you know that it can also help with wound healing after surgery or from serious injuries?
+Most people understand that acupuncture effectively releases muscle spasms, treats tendonitis, reduce scar immobilization of tissues, and unbundles fascia layers that can cause nerve impingement and pain.
+But did you know that it can also help speed wound healing after surgery, post-partum, or from serious injuries?

 On an added note, there are herbal formulas hundreds of years old that are still in use at H3 Clinic.
 They were developed in Shaolin temples to help Kungfu warriors mend injuries before there were ER facilities.
 Dr. Hackett adds those to your protocol for treatment if you would benefit from them and aren’t on blood thinning medications.